altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 ~She really was considering...~
 'No, not without a way to assuredly come back.'
 "M::How can I take my body back."
-"R::Right..."
+'R::Right...'
 *Rossin paused, thinking*
-"R::This should do: but there's no way I can make this particularly comfortable...
+'R::This should do: but there is no way I can make this particularly comfortable...
-You'll be fine."
+You will be fine.'
 ~And just like that the switch moved.~
-~Instead of of vauge idea, it was a solid pin attached to her consciousness.~ ~A stabbing point she noticed just behind her right eye.~ ~It started to fade, but she remained aware of it.~ ~It was pinned to her consciousness, how could she not be.~ ~But at least this way she wouldn't be trapped in...~ "R::That should do."
+~Instead of of vague idea, it was a solid pin attached to her consciousness.~ ~A stabbing point she noticed just behind her right eye.~ ~It started to fade, but she remained aware of it.~ ~It was pinned to her consciousness, how could she not be.~ ~But at least this way she wouldn't be trapped in...~ 'R::That should do.'
 ~She agreed.~
-"R::It'll get less painful, and it connects in..."
+'R::It will get less painful, and it connects in...'
 }
 {
 mn:R